EB Garamond: Technical details

 Mayr-Duffner implemented the EB Garamond originally in FontForge using the SFDIR and UFO format.
 Octavio Pardo switched to the proprietary font editor Glyphs that supports multiple master fonts.
 Pardo's implementation is hence based on two masters, Regular and Bold.
 The other weights are generated from the masters.
 The letter forms and the kerning of Pardo's Regular are identical with Mayr-Duffner's EB Garamond 12.
 The source of the fonts is drawn with cubic Bézier curves, thus the OTF-version (CFF-style) version of the compiled fonts should be preferred over the TTF-version, as TTF requires quadratic Bézier curves which have to be generated by lossy conversion during the compilation from the source files.

 EBGaramond-Maths

 EBGaramond-Maths is a package for LaTeX that provides a version of the EB Garamond 12 for mathematics.
 Its maintainer is Clea F. Rees.

 Garamond-Math

 Garamond-Math is an additional OpenType font file for the EB Garamond family containing symbols for mathematics.
 The file is provided by Yuansheng Zhao.

 OpenType features

 As of 2018, EB Garamond includes the following OpenType features:

 The feature list and additional information can be obtained by tools like otfinfo (e.g. otfinfo -f `kpsewhich EBGaramond-Regular.otf`) or FontDrop!.

+Economy

+A comparison of different fonts found that Garamond (not EB Garamond specifically) was significantly more economical of toner or ink than most others, including some designed specifically for economy, though Garamond also sets smaller at the same nominal point size.

 Reception

-The prominent typeface designer Erik Spiekermann described the EB Garamond as “one of the best open source fonts”.
+The prominent typeface designer Erik Spiekermann described the EB Garamond as "one of the best open source fonts".